trinhminhtriet/leetcode/solutions/1900-1999/1988.find-cutoff-score-for-each-school/README.md

 | 10        | 749   |
 | 11        | 744   |
 +-----------+-------+
-<b>解释：</b>
+<strong>Explanation:</strong>
-- School 5：学校的容纳能力为 48 。选择 975 作为最低分数要求，因为学校最多会收到 10 份申请，这在学校的容纳能力以内。
+- School 5: The school&#39;s capacity is 48.
+Choosing 975 as the min score requirement, the school will get at most 10 applications, which is within capacity.
-- School 10：学校的容纳能力为 99 。可以选择 844 或 749 作为最低分数要求，因为学校最多会收到 76 份申请，这在学校的容纳能力以内。又因为 749 是所有可选项中最小的，因此我们选择 749 。
+- School 10: The school&#39;s capacity is 99.
+Choosing 844 or 749 as the min score requirement, the school will get at most 76 applications, which is within capacity.
+We choose the smallest of them, which is 749.
-- School 11：学校的容纳能力为 151 。选择 744 作为最低分数要求，因为学校最多会收到 100 份申请，这在学校的容纳能力以内。
+- School 11: The school&#39;s capacity is 151.
+Choosing 744 as the min score requirement, the school will get at most 100 applications, which is within capacity.
-- School 9：给出的数据不足以确定最低分数要求。如果选择 975 作为最低分数要求，学校可能会收到 10 份申请，然而学校的容纳能力只有 9 。我们没有关于更高分数的信息，因此我们返回 -1 。
+- School 9: The data given is not enough to determine the min score requirement.
+Choosing 975 as the min score, the school may get 10 requests while its capacity is 9.
+We do not have information about higher scores, hence we report -1.
 </pre>

 <!-- description:end -->

-## 解法
+## Solutions

 <!-- solution:start -->

-### 方法一
+### Solution 1

 <!-- tabs:start -->